 Concord Prison Experiment

-Separate from the campus activities of the Harvard Psilocybin Project but still a part of the team’s overall behavioural research project was the Concord Prison Experiment, taking place from 1961-1963 at the state prison in Concord, Massachusetts.
-While giving drugs to inmates who usually have to smuggle them in may seem a little counterintuitive, the experiment was actually a unique idea.
+Separate from the campus activities with undergraduate students at Harvard University but still a part of the team’s overall behavioural research project was the Concord Prison Experiment, taking place from 1961-1963 at the state prison in Concord, Massachusetts.
+While experimenting with psilocybin on inmates who usually have to smuggle drugs in may seem a little counterintuitive, the experiment was actually a unique idea.

 Criticism abounds about the scientific rigour and accuracy of the study, often related to the fact that researchers dosed themselves along with the prisoners in question to create a sense of ‘equity’ in the experiments.
 The large decreases in recidivism reported by the original experiment have not held up to scrutiny, but the notion that rates of crimes perpetrated by repeat offenders could be impacted by personal, spiritual, and introspective experiences occasioned by psychedelics was unquestionably worth exploring.

 Psychedelics have always had a close relationship with our conceptions of the divine.
 Leary and Alpert’s Harvard Psilocybin Project may not have had much in the way of concrete scientific objectives, but they could still experiment.
 Organized by theology graduate student Walter N. Pahnke under the pair’s supervision, the 1962 Marsh Chapel Experiment (also known as the Good Friday Experiment) was, in retrospect, comically rife with confirmation bias.
-Giving divinity students psychedelics, it could be argued, could hardly produce results other than religious experiences in a population so admittedly predisposed to them.
+It could be argued that giving divinity students psychedelics could hardly produce results other than a mystical experience.

 This episode was also an early indicator of an ongoing problem in psychedelic research.
-Participants could very easily tell who had actually been administered a psychedelic substance and who had been given a placebo, influencing the quality of the experiment.
+Participants could very easily tell who had actually been administered a psychedelic substance and who had been given a placebo, influencing the quality of both the experiment and the religious experience.
 According to author Michael Pollan’s How to Change Your Mind, one subject who experienced a bad trip had to be removed and treated for religious hysteria with a shot of thorazine.

 Conclusions of the Harvard Psilocybin Project

-This series of experiments was an essential part of the birth of the 60s counterculture movement.
+This series of experiments was an essential part of the birth of the 1960s drug culture and counterculture movement.
 The objectivity and accuracy of any actual data collected by the researchers is questionable by modern standards, and continued to degrade after their departure from the formal academic establishment.
 The founding of the International Federation for Internal Freedom and the Zihuatanejo Project, simultaneously with the Harvard Psilocybin Project, extended the infamy beyond American borders.

 More easily quantifiable than any scientific results is the sensation they caused.
 LSD and other psychedelics were already slipping through the cracks into mainstream American society.
 What followed the Harvard Psilocybin Project was an explosion, coinciding with a changing culture and an unwinnable war, and brought on by equal parts hope for the future of these substances, ego, sensationalism, and fear.